ManimCommunity/manim/docs/source/contributing/documentation.rst

 .. note::

-   **Only for locally built documentation:** Sometimes, when you reload an example in your browser, it has still the old website somewhere in its cache.
-If this is the case, delete the website cache, or open a new `incognito tab`` in your browser, then the latest docs should be shown.
-If this still doesn't work, you may need to delete the contents of ``docs/source/references``.
+   Sometimes, when you reload an example in your browser, it has still the old website somewhere in its cache.
+If this is the case, delete the website cache, or open a new ``incognito tab`` in your browser, then the latest docs should be shown.
+   **Only for locally built documentation:** If this still doesn't work, you may need to delete the contents of ``docs/source/references``.

 Formatting and Running Tests
 ----------------------------